On the Feedback Law in Stochastic Optimal Nonlinear Control

-In this section, we will use the classical Method of Characteristics to derive some results regarding the deterministic optimal control problem, and in particular, regarding the open-loop solution \cite{Courant-Hilbert}.
-In particular, we will show that satisfying the Minimum Principle is sufficient to assure us of a global optimum to the open-loop problem.
-We shall also do a perturbation expansion of the DP equation around the Characteristic curves to obtain the equations governing the linear feedback term, and show that this gain is entirely different from an LQR design. \textbf{Since the classical MOC is done in continuous-time, we derive the following results in continuous-time, the extension to the discrete-time case is given in Remark \ref{discrete-time}.
-Also, for simplicity, we derive the following for the case of a scalar state, please see the Appendix for the vector case.}
+In this section, we will use the classical Method of Characteristics \cite{Courant-Hilbert} to derive results regarding the perturbation structure of deterministic optimal control problem.
+For simplicity, we derive the following for the case of a scalar state, please see the Appendix for the vector case.

-Let us recall the Hamilton-Jacobi-Bellman (HJB) equation in continuous-time under the same assumptions as above, i.e., quadratic in control cost $c(x,u) = l(x) + \frac{1}{2}r u^2$, and affine in control dynamics $\dot{x} = f(x) + g(x)u$, (the discrete-time case for a sufficiently small discretization time then follows, please see Remark \ref{discrete-time}) \cite{bryson}:
+Let us recall the Hamilton-Jacobi-Bellman (HJB) equation in continuous-time under the same assumptions as above, i.e., quadratic in control cost $c(x,u) = l(x) + \frac{1}{2}r u^2$, and affine in control dynamics $\dot{x} = f(x) + g(x)u$ \cite{bryson}:

-where $J = J_t (x_t), \; J_x = \frac{\partial J}{\partial x_t}$, and the equation is integrated back in time with terminal condition $J_T(x_T) = c_T(x_T)$.
-Define $\frac{\partial J}{\partial t} = p, \; J_x= q$, then the HJB can be written as $F(t,x,J,p,q) =0$, where $F(t,x,J,p,q) = p+l -\frac{1}{2}\frac{g^2}{r}q^2 + fq$.
+where $J = J(t,x), \; J^x = \frac{\partial J}{\partial x}$, and the equation is integrated back in time with terminal condition $J(T,x) = c_T(x)$.
+Define $\frac{\partial J}{\partial t} = p, \; J^x= q$, then the HJB can be written as $F(t,x,J,p,q) =0$, where $F(t,x,J,p,q) = p+l(x) -\frac{1}{2}\frac{g(x)^2}{r}q^2 + f(x)q$.
 One can now write the Lagrange-Charpit equations \cite{Courant-Hilbert} for the HJB as: